Steagald v. United States

 Steagald v.
-United States, 451 U.S. 204 (1981), is a United States Supreme Court case which held that, based on the Fourth Amendment, a police officer may not conduct a warrantless search of a third party's home in an attempt to apprehend the subject of an arrest warrant, absent consent or exigent circumstances.
+United States, 451 U.S. 204 (1981), is a United States Supreme Court case which it was held that, based on the Fourth Amendment, a police officer may not conduct a warrantless search of a third party's home in an attempt to apprehend the subject of an arrest warrant, absent consent or exigent circumstances.

 Factual background

 In mid-January 1978, a confidential informant contacted an agent of the Drug Enforcement Administration (DEA) in Detroit and provided an Atlanta-area telephone number at which Ricky Lyons, a fugitive subject to a federal arrest warrant related to a marijuana indictment dating back to July 1977, could be reached for the next 24 hours.
 The Michigan DEA agent relayed the information to a DEA agent in Atlanta, Kelly Goodowens.
 After contacting Southern Bell Telephone Company to obtain the address corresponding to the telephone number, Goodowens, along with eleven other police officers and federal agents, drove to the lakeside cottage in Buford in order to apprehend the fugitive.

 Upon arrival at the address, the officers encountered Hoyt Gaultney and Gary Keith Steagald working on a vehicle outside the home.
 After frisking both and determining that neither was Lyons, the officers proceeded to the front door, where they met Gaultney's wife, Cathy, who advised that no one else was present in the home.
 The police nevertheless instructed Gaultney's wife to place her hands on a wall while they conducted a search of the home for Lyons.
 Although they did not find Lyons, they discovered a small amount of cocaine.
 Agent Goodowens then instructed a colleague to obtain a search warrant for the home while he and the rest of the officers conducted a second search of the home, which uncovered more cocaine.
 Once the search warrant for the home was obtained, the house was searched for a third time revealing a clear plastic bag containing 450 grams (approx. 1 pound) of 45% pure cocaine hydrochloride, two suitcases containing 8,394 grams (approx. 18.5 pounds) of 99% pure cocaine hydrochloride and 10,445 grams (approx 23 pounds) of 95% pure cocaine hydrochloride respectively, a box of clear plastic bags, two sets of Ohaus triple beam balance scales, and a bag containing beta-mannitol, a common cutting agent.
 The approximately 43 pounds of cocaine, with a wholesale value of some $2.5 million at the time, had been smuggled as custom imports from Colombia in hollowed-out ornamental brass lamps and table bases.
 Gualtney and Steagald were both indicted on federal drug charges as a result.
 While the officers were at the home, James "Jimmy" Albert Smith, to whom the house in question had been leased and who was the subject of a state arrest warrant related to drug charges, arrived in a pickup truck and was immediately arrested.